kodus/sentry/README.md

 ### Features

-Most of the useful features of the official client - plus some useful extras.
+This client has most of the features of the official client plus some extras.

+All features are opt-in, and the package ships with the following extensions:

+  * `RequestReporter`: reports details about the (PSR-7) HTTP Request.
-  * Detailed stack-traces with source-code context, paths/filenames, line-numbers.
+  * `ExceptionReporter`: Provides detailed stack-traces with source-code context, paths/filenames, line-numbers, etc.
-  * Logging of "[breadcrumbs](https://docs.sentry.io/clientdev/interfaces/breadcrumbs/)" via the included [PSR-3](https://www.php-fig.org/psr/psr-3/) logger-adapter.
+  * TODO Logging of "[breadcrumbs](https://docs.sentry.io/clientdev/interfaces/breadcrumbs/)" via the included [PSR-3](https://www.php-fig.org/psr/psr-3/) logger-adapter.
-  * Parses `User-Agent` for client (browser or bot) name/version/OS and adds useful tags.
+  * `ClientSniffer`: Parses `User-Agent` for client (browser or bot) name/version/OS and adds useful tags.
-  * Parses `X-Forwarded-For` and `Forwarded` headers for User IP logging behind proxies.
+  * `ClientIPDetector`: Parses `X-Forwarded-For` and `Forwarded` headers for User IP logging behind proxies.
-  * Reports PHP and OS versions, server name, site name, etc.
+  * `EnvironmentReporter`: Reports PHP and OS versions, server name, site name, etc.
-  * Severity of `ErrorException` mappings identical to the official (2.0) client.

 Non-features:

   * No built-in error-handler: your framework/stack/app probably has one, and this client should be very easy to integrate just about anywhere.
-  * No post-data recording: scrubbing/sanitization is unreliable. (if you're willing to take the risk, the fields are there in the model, and you can implement that easily.)
+  * No post-data recording: scrubbing/sanitization is unreliable. (if you're willing to take the risk, the fields are there in the model, and you can implement your own extension.)

 ### Usage